 - Gain insight into your clients’ worlds.

-You’re invited to a free “Calm Call” on the second-Thursday-of-the-month, noon to 1:00 p.m., PST, to explore the back-and-forth of emotional regulation with clients.
+You’re invited to a free “Calm Call” on the second-Friday-of-the-month, noon to 1:00 p.m., PST, to explore the back-and-forth of emotional regulation with clients.
 Contact Carolyn to be on the Calm Call Zoom invitation list.

 Carolyn McVickar Edwards, M.Ed.
 B.C.E.T. provides help for the helper through affordable coaching, mentoring, and supervision.
 Contact her at 510.482.1301 or email@example.com.